Management and Oversight

 Liquidity | The possibility of imbalances between tradable assets and payable liabilities that could affect the ability to meet upcoming financial obligations. | Capital structure management focused on modified immediate liquidity metrics – that is, cash and cash equivalents plus financial investments, divided by short-term debt – and working capital, to maintain the leverage of the Company and its subsidiaries.
 In 2019, a Liquidity Management Policy was published, establishing guidelines for the liquidity management process of the Company and its subsidiaries, both in Brazil and abroad. | |

-Social and Environmental | Acquisiton of raw materials | The risk of acquiring raw materials from suppliers involved in deforestation of native forests, encroachment on protected areas such as indigenous lands, quilombolas, local communities, or environmental conservation units, as well as the risk of utilizing child labor or forced labor, or products that may pose health risks to consumers. |
+Social and Environmental | Acquisiton of Raw Materials | The risk of acquiring raw materials from suppliers involved in deforestation of native forests, encroachment on protected areas such as indigenous lands, quilombolas, local communities, or environmental conservation units, as well as the risk of utilizing child labor or forced labor, or products that may pose health risks to consumers. |

 |